Talcum Powder Lawsuit

 Women who used talcum powder and developed ovarian or one of the other types of cancers is eligible to file a talcum powder lawsuit if they meet the following criteria:

-To learn more about whether you qualify for a talcum powder lawsuit in Georgia, call the Law Offices Of Andrew Lynch to schedule a confidential consultation and find out what type of legal recourse you may have.
+To learn more about whether you qualify for a talcum powder lawsuit in Georgia, call the Andrew R. Lynch, P.C. to schedule a confidential consultation and find out what type of legal recourse you may have.
 We will work diligently to get you the financial compensation you deserve.